shanehughes3/common-ticker/README.md

 A single-page web app that synchronizes a stock chart between all connected clients.

-Created per specs at [FreeCodeCamp].
+Created per specs at [FreeCodeCamp], and currently hosted on [Heroku].

 ### Features